From Section 8

 A Boy From the Projects

 Some kids grow up dreaming about what they'll become.
 Troy Nash grew up wondering if there would be food on the table tomorrow.
+That's where this story begins.

 Born in Kansas City, Missouri, Troy was raised by a single mother struggling to keep her children fed.
 They lived in Section 8 housing—the thin walls, the unreliable heat, the constant uncertainty.
 He bounced between public housing projects: Holy Temple Homes and Friendship Village Apartments.